Health Insurance Requirement

 All students enrolled at least 75% of full-time are required by law to have health insurance.

-Matriculated undergraduates enrolled for fewer than 9 credits and matriculated graduates enrolled for fewer than 6 credits who desire health insurance must submit a written request for coverage with payment to the Student Service Center, located at 80 Boylston Street, First Floor.
+Matriculated undergraduates enrolled for fewer than 9 credits and matriculated graduates enrolled for fewer than 6 credits who desire health insurance must submit a written request for coverage with payment to the Office of Student Accounts, located on the 4th floor of 216 Tremont St.

-Health insurance charges are automatically removed when undergraduate and graduate students drop to fewer than 9 or 6 credits, respectively.
+Health insurance charges are automatically removed when undergraduate and graduate students drop to fewer than 9 or 6 credits, respectively, within the first 30 days of the 1st semester of coverage.
 These students must also submit a written request for coverage with payment.

 The policy is underwritten by Aetna Insurance Company and administered by The Aetna Student Health group.
 For complete details on the policy, please visit Aetna Student Health.
 The College offers an Undergraduate and Graduate student plan.